Every Thursday, February 14 through April 11 | 6-8 PM | FREE

 Come socialize with the “Takeover” artists Scott Bluedorn, Daniel Cabrera, Darlene Charneco, Kara Hoblin, Ruby Jackson, Laurie Lambrecht, Jerome Lucani, Paton Miller, and Jeff Muhs in the galleries every Thursday from 6-8 PM during the run of the show.
-Watch them work, play ping pong, listen to music, have a drink, and just hang out!
+Watch them work, play ping pong, listen to music, have a glass of wine/beer, and just hang out!

 No charge – Join us!

 HANGOUT Special Performances and Offerings: